-Detail Amount Pupil premium funding allocation this academic year £246,545 Recovery premium funding allocation this academic year £26,734 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £273,279
+Detail Amount Pupil premium funding allocation this academic year £271,979 Recovery premium funding allocation this academic year £69,276 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year £341,255 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year